adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

 Basically, there are two mailboxes and each is a stack in memory than can be read from (popped) and written to (pushed) by the ARM or the GPU.
 From the ARM we are able to leave a message in the GPU's mailbox, who will then read it and in turn perform some function[^2].

 Now, it's not documented anywhere, but after a [bit of research][9] I found that we are able to control the ACT LED using the [property tags][10] channel.
-A [bit more digging][11] also lead me the base address of the mailboxes, so now we have everything we need to construct and send a message!
+A [bit more digging][11] also lead me to the base address of the mailboxes, so now we have everything we need to construct and send a message!

 ## Preparing to Send a Message